jowolf/sshmenu/README.md

 Usage
 =====

-Everything is identical to sshterm, except the terminal launch handling - the standalone sshmenu will try the folloing, in order, for the terminal to launch:
+Everything is identical to sshterm, except the terminal launch handling - the standalone sshmenu will look for the following, in order, for the terminal program to launch:

 - The contents of the SSHTERM environment variable, if present
 - gnome-terminal if present
 - mate-terminal if present
 - lxterminal if present
-- the contents of the TERM environment variable (usually 'xterm')
+- The contents of the TERM environment variable (usually 'xterm')

-Note that the syntax for the title, geomentry, and commands to execute differ between xterm and the others, which are all generally "gnome-terminal compatible", so if the SSHTERM or TERM ends in 'xterm', the xterm syntax is used, otherwise the gnome-terminal syntax is used.
+Note that the syntax for the title, geometry, and commands to execute differ between xterm and the others, which are all generally "gnome-terminal syntax compatible", so if the SSHTERM or TERM ends in 'xterm', the xterm syntax is used, otherwise the gnome-terminal syntax is used.
 See "Future directions" below, and indicate your preference as desired :).

 Other related projects of note